ptheodoni/ptheodoni.github.io/_pages/cv.md

   - /resume
 ---

+**2022-Present** Adj.
+Prof of Computational Neuroscience, *Open University of Cyprus, Faculty of Pure and Applied Sciences, Cyprus*
 **2023-Present** External Faculty, *University of Athens, Dept of History and Philosophy of Science, Athens, Greece*
 **2022-Present** MA in Philosophy, *University of Athens, Dept of Philosophy, Athens, Greece*
-**2022-Present** Adj.
+**2022-2025** Adj.
 Prof of Neuroscience and Psychology, *College Year in Athens, Athens, Greece*
 **2024** Adj.
 Prof of Cognitive Neuroscience, *Panteion University of Social and Political Sciences, Dept of Psychology, Athens, Greece*
-**2022,2024** Adj.
-Prof of Computational Neuroscience, *Open University of Cyprus, Faculty of Pure and Applied Sciences, Nicosia, Cyprus*
 **2021-2023** Visiting Researcher, *New York University, Dept of Philosophy, New York City, USA*
 **2018-2021** Postdoc, *New York University, Center for Neural Science, New York City, USA*
 **2016-2018** Postdoc, *New York Unviversity of Shanghai, Shanghai, China*